 Concrete is a composite mixture of materials (coarse, fine aggregates, cement with water).
 It has high compressive strength and low tensile strength.
 The modulus of elasticity of concrete is different for different mixes.
 The concrete fails under the tensile stresses.
-At the low stresses, the elasticity of concrete is constant and at high stresses, the cracking start to develop.
+At the low stresses, the elasticity of concrete is constant and at high stresses, the cracking starts to develop.

 It is defined as the ratio between the normal stress to normal strain below the proportional limit of a material called modulus of elasticity Ec.